3ffy/deter.js/README.md

     </body>
 </html>
 ```
-> Note that the minified packaged version include deter and all dependencies into a single file : it's all you need in production.
+> Note that the minified packaged version `deter.packaged.min.js` include deter and all dependencies into a single file : it's all you need in production.
-> If the browser don't support html5 canevas, the fallback box-background behaviour will be used instead the default one (aka: box-identicon).

 API